 Method

-- Dip: Brush tips with Mod Podge; dip into fine champagne or silver glitter (avoid primary colors).
+- Dip: Brush tips with Mod Podge, then dip into fine champagne or silver glitter (avoid primary colors).

 - Finish: Tie with satin ribbon and hang on branches, pile in bowls, or wire onto wreaths.